 When it comes to choosing a menstrual cup, there are tons of options out there!
 A couple of things to consider are your age, average flow, and personal anatomy in relation to the cup.
 The differences in cup sizes and styles are very subtle, but can make a difference in comfort and effectiveness (e.g. not leaking).
 This is especially true post-childbirth.

 Of course, always choose a reputable brand made of tested medical grade silicone.
 Some popular brands of menstrual cups include the Diva Cup, Lena, Saalt, Lunette, OrganiCup, and the Pixie cup, to name a few.
 Nervous about being able to easily remove the cup?
 A few friends of mine enjoy the pull-tab loop on the Peach Cup for this reason.

-Every woman’s body is unique, including the vaginal area and position of the cervix.
-Some women have a “longer” vagina with a high-sitting cervix, while others have a lower cervix.
+Every body is unique, including the vaginal area and position of the cervix.
+Some people have a “longer” vagina with a high-sitting cervix, while others have a lower cervix.
 Your cervix can also move during different times of your cycle!
 Put a Cup In It has a great video about assessing your cervix height, shown below.
 Not sure what to feel for?
 Your cervix is more firm and slightly pointed, sort of like the tip of your nose.

-For women with an average to high cervix (a full finger deep), a slightly taller cup (like the Diva Cup) is recommended for the most comfortable fit and removal.
+For those with an average to high cervix (a full finger deep), a slightly taller cup (like the Diva Cup) is recommended for the most comfortable fit and removal.
 On the other hand, shorter squatty menstrual cups (such as the FemmyCycle or Me Luna Shorty) are best for those with an especially low cervix (half a finger or less high).
 Otherwise, a taller cup may feel like it is protruding.